 If you disagree with our appeal decision, you have the right to an IRO review.
-An IRO works with the Texas Department of Insurance.
-An IRO makes decisions on medical necessity and whether your care is appropriate.
+Community is contracted with an Independent Reviewer to process your IRO request.
+The Independent Reviewer makes decisions on medical necessity and whether your care is appropriate.